 In 1998, Paula Beckman and Don Montagna, along with a committee of volunteers representing members of the Washington Ethical Society, began exploring ways to help people born outside the circle of prosperity to help themselves create a better life.
 Since Central Americans were emigrating to the USA in large numbers, we started to concentrate on making the “American dream” more possible for people who could not migrate to the USA (or who did not want to).
 Our approach was simply to ask communities what they needed (water, roads, schools, etc.) and then return to the USA to find money and volunteer service delegates to allow these poor rural communities to accomplish their goals.

-Summer service delegations started in 2003 and soon expanded rapidly, with Peggy Goetz serving as our first trip coordinator.
-Delegates would raise the funds for projects and would then live and work with families in poor rural communities for a period of two to three weeks.
+Summer service delegations started in 2003 and soon expanded rapidly.
+Delegates raise the funds for projects and then live and work with families in poor rural communities for a period of two to three weeks.

 In 2003, Andy Stern, in honor of the memory of his daughter Cassie (Cassie Stern Memorial), raised funds to keep the costs to delegates low.
 Since then, the Cassie Stern Fund has paid trip overhead costs so that delegate fees could be used for the community projects and trip costs.

-International Partners delegations have brought 675 delegates to El Salvador as of 2016.
+International Partners delegations have brought more than 800 delegates to El Salvador as of 2020.
 Goals are to:

 - Empower grass roots Salvadoran leaders to develop self-sustaining community projects;